Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 Recently, large language models (LLMs) have demonstrated remarkable capabilities in both code generation and code understanding \cite{jimenez2024swebench, gu2024cruxeval}, achieving performance comparable to, or even surpassing, that of human experts across a wide range of tasks.
 More significantly, LLMs have begun to reshape areas of software engineering that were once dominated by symbolic execution, including automated testing \cite{wang2024software, wang2025testeval, jain2025testgeneval} and bug detection \cite{li2024enhancing}.
-These successes suggest that LLMs possess a latent understanding of program semantics and execution paths, suggesting the potential to complement or enhance symbolic execution techniques.
+These successes suggest that LLMs possess a latent understanding of program semantics and execution paths, making them a promising alternative for execution path reasoning where traditional symbolic execution falls short.
 The recent emergence of large reasoning models (LRM) \cite{li2025system} further strengthens this potential.
 By integrating reinforcement learning, LRMs significantly strengthen the reasoning abilities of LLMs, enabling them to generate extended chains of thought (CoT) \cite{wei2022chain} before producing final answers.
-These models excel at complex logical reasoning tasks—such as mathematical problem solving and theorem proving—that form the very foundation of symbolic execution.
-Since symbolic execution intrinsically relies on constraint solving and systematic path exploration through logical reasoning, it appears to be a natural beneficiary of LLM-driven enhancement.
-This convergence of needs and capabilities raises a pivotal question: Can LLMs empower symbolic execution to advance software engineering tasks?
+These models excel at complex logical reasoning tasks, such as mathematical problem solving and theorem proving, that closely relate to the skills needed for execution path reasoning, such as constraint solving and systematic path exploration.
+This convergence of needs and capabilities raises a pivotal question: Can LLMs reason about complex execution paths in advancing software engineering tasks?

+In our study, we select Python as the study objective.
+This choice is motivated by Python's highly flexible grammar features (e.g., dynamic typing), which limit the availability of mature off-the-shelf program analysis tools \cite{li2022scalpel}.
+For example, there are no well-recognized symbolic execution tools for Python.
+The tools \cite{PyExSMT, CrossHair} that have been used in previous research studies \cite{jiang2024towards, xu2025identifying} are either deprecated \cite{PyExSMT} or only maintained by independent developers \cite{CrossHair}.
+In contrast, LLMs have demonstrated stronger reasoning abilities on Python compared to other programming languages \cite{zheng2023codegeex, yan2024codescope}.
+These observations suggest that LLMs could serve as a valuable complement to, or even a potential replacement for, traditional execution path reasoning approaches in Python.